webpack/webpack-dev-server/examples/client/trusted-types-overlay/README.md

 1. The script should open `http://localhost:8080/` in your default browser.
 2. You should see an overlay in browser for compilation errors.
-3. Modify `devServer.client.overlay.policyName` in webpack.config.js to `disallowed-policy` and save.
+3. Modify `devServer.client.overlay.trustedTypesPolicyName` in webpack.config.js to `disallowed-policy` and save.
 4. Restart the command and you should not see an overlay at all.
 In the console you should see the following error:

 ```